MBBS, BSC (Hons), MD, MRCP

 Virtual consultations:

-I welcome appropriate patients wishing to self-refer without the need for a GP/Specialist letter of referral.
+I welcome appropriate patients who wish to self-refer for assessment, without the need for a GP or specialist referral.

 Some of the principal treatments carried out by Dr Thuraia Nageh at Spire include: